What is PredictWise?

 What is the point of PredictWise?

-David Rothschild started this project, along with Andrew Leonard, when he was a graduate student.
-There were two goals: (1) Displaying the fruit of his research in real-time ensured more comprehensive data collection and no look-ahead bias in the his methodology.
-(2) We thought it would be interesting and informative for people to better understand the likelihood of certain major events occurring, and to have that information presented in a manner that is easy to comprehend.
+There were two goals of this project from its inception: (1) Displaying the fruit of research in real-time to ensured more comprehensive data collection and no look-ahead bias in the methodology.
+(2) We thought it would be interesting and informative for people to better understand the world.
+And, hopefully make more informed decisions with that.

 Should I make any bets based on this information?